ed-andre/betterjobs-snow/docs/enhancement-tracker_041-050.md

 • Result relevance within ±3 % of legacy search.
 • Config verbosity reduced by ≥ 80 %.
 • Adoption: ≥ 80 % of front-end requests use the new asset within 2 weeks.

 ---

+## ENHANCEMENT-042: Add Skills Category and Subcategory Aggregation to Denormalized Job Postings

+**Status:** Completed
+**Priority:** Medium
+**Component:** Serve Layer – `serve_denorm_job_postings` asset and `SERVE.DENORM_JOB_POSTINGS` table
+**Date Planned:** 2025-07-10
+**Date Completed:** 2025-07-10
+**Estimated Effort:** 1 day

+### Problem Statement
+The current `SERVE.DENORM_JOB_POSTINGS` table contains a `SKILLS_CSV` column with all skills associated with each job posting.
+However, for enhanced filtering and analytics capabilities, we need to also provide aggregated lists of the skill categories and subcategories that these skills belong to.
+This would enable users to filter jobs by broader skill categories (e.g., "Programming Languages", "Databases") or subcategories without having to know all the specific skills within those groups.

+### Solution Overview
+1. **Table Schema Enhancement:** Add two new columns to `SERVE.DENORM_JOB_POSTINGS`:
+   • `SKILLS_CATEGORY_CSV` – Comma-separated list of distinct skill categories
+   • `SKILLS_SUBCATEGORY_CSV` – Comma-separated list of distinct skill subcategories

+2. **Asset Logic Enhancement:** Modify the `serve_denorm_job_postings` asset to:
+   • Use `SKILL_CATEGORY` and `SKILL_SUBCATEGORY` fields from `ANALYTICS.DIM_SKILLS` to derive category and subcategory mappings
+   • Aggregate distinct subcategories for skills associated with each job posting
+   • Aggregate distinct categories from those subcategories
+   • Populate the new CSV columns using `LISTAGG`

+3. **Data Flow:** For each job posting:
+   • Extract skills from existing `SKILLS_CSV` logic
+   • Derive category and subcategory directly from `ANALYTICS.DIM_SKILLS` (no additional join required)
+   • Aggregate distinct `SUBCATEGORY_NAME` values → `SKILLS_SUBCATEGORY_CSV`
+   • Aggregate distinct `CATEGORY_NAME` values → `SKILLS_CATEGORY_CSV`

+### Implementation Plan
+• **Phase 1 – Schema Update**
+  – Update `serve_denorm_job_postings.sql` table definition
+  – Add the two new STRING columns with appropriate positioning
+• **Phase 2 – Asset Logic Enhancement**
+  – Modify the CTE in `serve_denorm_job_postings` asset – Leverage `SKILL_CATEGORY` and `SKILL_SUBCATEGORY` columns already present in `ANALYTICS.DIM_SKILLS` for category/subcategory lookup
+  – Implement `LISTAGG` aggregation for the new columns – Update MERGE statement to handle the new columns
+• **Phase 3 – Testing & Validation**
+  – Test asset execution with sample data
+  – Verify correct category/subcategory aggregation
+  – Ensure backward compatibility with existing functionality

+### Success Criteria
+• New columns are correctly populated with distinct category/subcategory lists
+• No performance degradation in asset execution time
+• Existing functionality remains unchanged
+• Data quality validation passes for the new columns

+### Technical Notes
+• Use `LISTAGG(DISTINCT category_name, ', ')` for aggregation
+• Handle NULL values appropriately when `SKILL_CATEGORY` or `SKILL_SUBCATEGORY` is NULL
+• Consider ordering in the CSV lists for consistent output
+• Update the MERGE statement's change detection to include the new columns

+---